Phase transition in a long-memory log-Gaussian Cox process: Concluding Remarks

+The precise role of the Merton model structure is as follows.
+The factor decomposition in Eq.~(\ref{G}) dictates the double scaling limit $\lambda_0 = Np'^{1/\sqrt{1-\rho_A}}$, whose exponent $1/\sqrt{1-\rho_A}$ originates from the asset correlation $\rho_A$.
+This Merton-specific scaling is what allows temporal correlations to survive the Poisson limit: under the standard limit $\lambda_0 = Np$, the dependence on $y_t$ vanishes and all correlations are lost.
+Furthermore, the LGCP parameter $\alpha = \kappa\sqrt{\rho_A/(1-\rho_A)}$ inherits a direct interpretation in terms of the asset correlation $\rho_A$.
+The connection between the Merton model and the LGCP via this double scaling limit appears to be new in the literature.

+In this model we confirm the super-normal transition when the temporal correlation follows a power decay.
+The super-normal transition at $\gamma = 1$ and the anomalous scaling $V(\Lambda_T) \sim T^{2-\gamma}$ are general properties of the LGCP and hold for any LGCP with power-law temporal correlations.
+However, since the LGCP is here derived from a Merton-type credit risk model, the transition has a direct practical interpretation: when $\gamma \leq 1$, the variance of cumulative defaults grows faster than linearly in $T$, implying that parameter estimation of the probability of default converges more slowly than in the normal case.
+This is an important issue for credit risk management: when estimating PDs, the ranges of errors are wider than in the normal convergence case, and more data is necessary for reliable estimation.
+For the case of exponential decay, there is no phase transition.

+We discuss the relation between this model and the Hawkes and SE-NBD processes.
+When the power index $\gamma$ is larger than one, the PD estimator distribution converges normally.
+One can see that the Poisson limit inherits the properties of the discrete model, and this is one of the reasons for the importance of the limit.
+This model includes two correlations: correlation in the same time period and temporal correlation.

+We applied this model to default portfolios.
+We found that the power decay model provides better generalization performance for long-term data with $\gamma \leq 1$.
+The empirical estimates indicate that pre-1980 portfolios were often in or near the super-normal regime ($\gamma \leq 1$), whereas more recent portfolios are typically closer to the normal regime ($\gamma > 1$).
+The empirical analysis estimates the temporal correlation parameter $\gamma$ of the latent Gaussian process underlying the LGCP, and the finding $\gamma < 1$ for pre-1980 portfolios provides evidence for long-memory behavior within this framework.
+Thus, the theoretical phase transition is not merely a mathematical artifact but appears to have practical relevance for historical credit markets.

-In the Hawkes process and SE-NBD process, we see the phase transition, which is not the super-normal phase transition.
-In the limit, we see the power distribution as the intensity function at the critical point.
-In the Appendix A, we confirm the power distribution in the strong correlation limit for the Merton model.
+In the Hawkes process and SE-NBD process, we see a phase transition that is not the super-normal transition.
+In the limit, the power distribution appears as the intensity function at the critical point.
+Note that even when the cumulative log-impact diverges ($\gamma \leq 1$), the mean intensity $\bar{\lambda} = \lambda_0 e^{\alpha^2/2}$ remains finite for all $\gamma$, since it depends on $\rho_A$ but not on $\gamma$.
+This contrasts with the Hawkes and SE-NBD processes, in which the mean intensity itself diverges in the non-steady phase.
+The super-normal transition therefore affects the estimation accuracy of parameters rather than the stability of the process itself.

+From a financial perspective, self-exciting models can be viewed as representations of contagion effects such as chain bankruptcies, whereas the LGCP describes increases in defaults driven by macroeconomic conditions.
+As a topic for future research, it would be interesting to investigate what types of phase transitions emerge when these two mechanisms are combined, and which effect is more dominant in empirical data.
+Furthermore, a direct empirical scaling analysis of $V(\Lambda_T) \sim T^{2-\gamma}$ would provide a more direct test of the theoretical phase transition; however, this requires longer time series than currently available and is left for future work.